-Microsoft defines Cloud Computing as, “Simply put, cloud computing is the delivery of computing services—servers, storage, databases, networking, software, analytics, intelligence and more—over the Internet (“the cloud”) to offer faster innovation, flexible resources and economies of scale.
-You typically pay only for cloud services you use, helping lower your operating costs, run your infrastructure more efficiently and scale as your business needs change.”
+Microsoft defines Cloud Computing as the delivery of computing services—servers, storage, databases, networking, software, analytics, intelligence and moreover the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.
+You typically pay only for cloud services you use, helping lower your operating costs, run your infrastructure more efficiently and scale as your business needs change.

 So we can just say that Cloud computing is the on-demand availability of computer system resources, especially data storage and computing power, without direct active management by the user.

 Since we are all now clear with the basic definition of Cloud Computing, let’s get into details like “Why we need Cloud Computing?”, “How Cloud works?”, “Types of Cloud Computing” and finally “Top Cloud Computing Service Providers in 2019.”